Syrian Army

-Since 1946, it has played a major role in Syria's governance, mounting six military coups: two in 1949, including the March 1949 Syrian coup d'état and the August 1949 coup by Colonel Sami al-Hinnawi, and one each in 1954, 1963, 1966, and 1970.
-It has fought four wars with Israel (1948, the Six-Day War in 1967, the Yom kippur war of 1973, and 1982 in Lebanon) and one with Jordan (Black September in Jordan, 1970).
-An armored division was also deployed to Saudi Arabia in 1990–91 during the Persian Gulf War, but saw little action.
+After 1946, it played a major role in Syria's governance, mounting six military coups: two in 1949, including the March 1949 Syrian coup d'état and the August 1949 coup by Colonel Sami al-Hinnawi, and one each in 1951, 1954, 1963, 1966, and 1970.
+It fought four wars with Israel (1948, the Six-Day War in 1967, the Yom Kippur War of 1973, and 1982 Lebanon War) and one with Jordan ("Black September" in Jordan, 1970).
+An armored division was also deployed to Saudi Arabia in 1990–91 during the Gulf War, but saw little action.
 From 1976 to 2005 it was the major pillar of the Syrian occupation of Lebanon.
-Internally, it played a major part in suppressing the 1979–82 Islamist uprising in Syria, and since early 2011 has been heavily engaged in fighting the Syrian Civil War, the most violent and prolonged war the Syrian Army has taken part in since its establishment in the 1940s.
+Internally, it played a major part in suppressing the 1979–82 Islamist uprising in Syria, and from 2011 to 2024 was heavily engaged in fighting the Syrian Civil War, the most violent and prolonged war the Syrian Army had taken part in since its establishment in the 1940s.

+The Syrian Army Command told soldiers and officers they were no longer in service as of 8 December 2024, with the fall of the Assad regime.
+A new Syrian Army led by ex-Hay'at Tahrir al-Sham forces is in the process of reconstruction.

 History

+1919–1945

 In 1919, the French formed the Troupes spéciales du Levant as part of the Army of the Levant in the French Mandate for Syria and the Lebanon.
 The former with 8,000 men later grew into both the Syrian and Lebanese armies.
 This force was used primarily as auxiliaries in support of French troops, and senior officer posts were held by Frenchmen, although Syrians were allowed to hold commissions below the rank of major.
+The Syrian officer corps of the Troupes spéciales du Levant mainly consisted of former officers of the Ottoman Army and members of Syria's ethnic and religious minorities.
+By 1927, more than 35% of Syrian soldiers came from the auxiliary troops; they were traditionally Kurdish, Druze or Circassian.
+After the repression of the Great Syrian Revolt by General Maurice Gamelin, commander of the Troupes du Levant, they were strengthened and became the main forces of the French apparatus.

+In 1927, the force was augmented by North African infantry (tirailleurs) and cavalry (spahis), French Foreign Legion, Troupes de marine infantry and artillery units (both French and Senegalese).
+The whole force constituted the Army of the Levant.